 We all want to find our tribe.
 Somewhere out there is theirs.
 Challenge your members to look at networking not as something forced and uncomfortable but as a way to discover your people.
 See it as a challenge like gold mining or a scavenger hunt.
 You need to root through a lot before you find what you’re looking for.
 But when you do, the hunt will seem very worth it.
 You’ll love networking when it brings you rewards and results.

 Get to Know People

 Networking can feel self-serving.
 Today’s networking gurus advise that you should turn the tables and ask others how you can be of service to them.
-But this feels incredibly phony.
-We all know that while the networker is asking “what can I do for you” he’s really asking “Want to buy from me?”
+But this feels incredibly phony if you’re just “faking it till you make it.”
+We all know that while that networker is asking “What can I do for you” he’s really asking “Want to buy from me?”

 If the person in front of you isn’t a good fit for your business, don’t scan the room for someone else to talk to.
 Think of ways you might help them through introducing them to members of your network.
-Not only will they remember your assistance, but you’ll feel good about networking.
+Not only will they remember your assistance, but you’ll feel good and even learn to love networking.